Skip to main content

 Historical data requirement: For transaction sync integrations, you must send historical transactions from the previous full calendar year to the present.
 Kintsugi uses this data to determine nexus liability.
 Without historical transactions, we cannot accurately identify when you crossed economic nexus thresholds or calculate your compliance obligations.

 Transaction sync suits teams migrating from manual compliance processes, integrating after-the-fact from accounting systems, or building audit trails for existing sales data.
+In platform integrations, this is the Level 1 connection—often shown as “Read Only” or “Compliance” mode.

 Historical Transaction Requirements